ucsd-cse110-fa23/cse-110-project-team-19/README.md

 - Start by selecting "MyServer" and hitting the green arrow to start the server.
 - Finally, select "App" and hit the green arrow to run the PantryPal Application.

-that's what I put in the readme
-I just put it at the top
-if you can't it's ok I can delete this branch and start over

 ## Getting Started